jw2856/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | .00000981       | Road narrows on the right (24) |
 | .00000163       | Slippery road (23)          |

+** Note: the values in the notebook may differ from the values here since I ran the training a few more times after the writeup.**

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)

-#### 1. Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+I included a visualization of some of my network's feature maps.
+However, from the result, it is difficult to see the features the network is extracting.
+You can see a sample of the visualization in the notebook.